 When evaluating the advantages of dental implants versus more traditional restoration options like bridges or dentures, dental implants are often the best choice for adults of any age.
-Whether you are needing implants because of infection and decay, or are missing teeth because of an injury, there are many reasons to choose dental implants over traditional solutions.
+Whether you need implants because of infection and decay or are missing teeth because of an injury, there are many reasons to choose dental implants over traditional solutions.

-A natural tooth is made up of two parts: a root and a crown.
+The root and crown are the two main features of a natural tooth.
 The root keeps your tooth in place inside your jaw, and the crown is what you use to chew with.
 When considering natural teeth against implant-supported replacement teeth, one can see that they are very similar.
 Each has a crown and a root, and their only difference is what they are made of.
 The implant is made out of titanium which has been tested and used for artificial joints by surgeons for years now.

 Once you have lost a tooth, the surgeon will replace both the root and the crown.
 To replace it, the surgeon first replaces the root with a small dental implant.
 In order for the bone to successfully heal and eventually grow around the implant, you must allow time for this healing to take place.